docpad-archive/documentation/01-start/03-begin.html.md

 ### Using Markdown, an HTML Pre-Processor
-HTML's verbose syntax is terrible for writing content that is more text than markup (e.g. articles, comments, etc).
+HTML's verbose syntax is terrible for writing content that is more text than markup (e.g. articles, comments, etc.).
 Fortunately, [Markdown](http://daringfireball.net/projects/markdown/) (one of the many HTML Pre-Processors available to us as [Plugins](/docpad/plugins)) comes to the rescue!

 Install the [Marked Markdown Plugin](/plugin/marked) by running `docpad install marked`.